-A part-time position is currently helping with COVID-19 tracking.
+Amount in (a) (1) 19,093.99 A part-time position is currently helping with COVID-19 tracking.
 A part-time position is working in the Distance Learning area helping with the transistion for students and faculty to on-line learning.
 A Success Coach is assisting with students in-person and virtual admissions, financial aid, advising and registration; the Success Coach targets students who graduated high school and subsequentially enrolled in college during the pandemic.

-Service for 3 hotspots to be checked out for faculty and staff as needed if required to

-Service for 3 hotspots to be checked out for faculty and staff as needed if required to 226.66 quarantine.

-Service for Prepaid Cell Phone for contacting students by text concerning Covid 173.15 quarantine.
+904.79 Purchase 3 Hotspots & service to be checked out for faculty and staff as needed if required to quarantine.
+258.08 Purchase a Prepaid Cell Phone for contacting students by text concerning Covid quarantine.
+These funds purchased computers that will be installed in the Distance Learning Support Lab to allow distance-learning training for instructors, staff, and students, to help the college and its users better adjust to distance learning, which has become increasingly necessary as the pandemic has again surged.
+Distance Learning also provides orientation to the College's online Learning Management System as well as ongoing, professional development in online course design, implementation, and 14,481.37 monitoring.
+34,738.23